First Nations Collaboration

 • Explore the links between Permaculture and First Nations knowledge and culture.

-The NSCF community has decided to use the term ‘First Nations’ rather than ‘Indigenous’ because this is the preferred terminology used by the national advocacy group, the First Nations Congress.
+The NSCF community has decided to use the term ‘First Nations’ rather than ‘Indigenous’ because this was the preferred terminology used by the national advocacy group, the First Nations Congress.

 Skip to content